25 to 70 kilograms (57 to 154 pounds)

-There are four subpopulations of the chimpanzee - the western chimp, the Nigeria-Cameroon chimp, the central chimp, and the eastern chimp.
-Chimpanzees are one of our closest relatives, sharing about 98 percent of their genes with us.
+There are four subpopulations of the chimpanzee — the western chimp, the Nigeria-Cameroon chimp, the central chimp, and the eastern chimp.
+This great ape is one of our closest relatives, sharing about 98 percent of their genes with us.
 They have thickset bodies with short legs, opposable thumbs, no tails, and long arms that are 1.5 times their height that extends beyond their knees.
 Much of their body is covered with long black hair, but the face, ears, fingers, and toes are bare.

 They are intelligent, curious, noisy, and social.
 Chimps live in loose communities which can number anywhere from ten to more than 100 individuals.
 They can share a home range that they protect from intruders and will sometimes forage for foods in groups.
 They exhibit complex patterns of behavior, many of which are learned, and can solve problems, plan for anticipated events, as well as make and use tools.
 They have even been seen utilizing medicinal plants for a variety of ailments.

 Chimps touch each other a great deal and may kiss when they meet.
 They also hold hands and groom each other.
 An adult often has a special companion with which it spends a lot of time.
 The strongest relationships within a community appear to be between adult males.
 They tend to spend a great deal of time together and will groom one another four times as much than females.
 Female chimps give their young a great deal of attention and help each other with babysitting chores.
 The older individuals in the group are usually quite patient with energetic youngsters — not unlike grandparents.
 An important social activity in their societies is social grooming.
 Not only does grooming help remove ticks, dirt, and flakes of dead skin from the hair, but it also helps establish and maintain social bonds.